On Sabbatical

 Here's what people have said about 'On Sabbatical'

-On sabbatical after 13 years in a law career in Singapore and London.
+1 month into her sabbatical after 13 years in a law career in Singapore and London

-On sabbatical after 23 years in corporate life.
-Last role as CEO of a large publicly listed company.
+1 month into his sabbatical after 23 years in corporates; last role as CEO of a large publicly listed company

 Cecile has done an amazing job putting together 'On Sabbatical'.
 As someone who is on that journey right now, I can relate to a lot of what has been included in this course.
 The structure, content and concise yet insightful topics really resonate and helps one understand and better prepare to explore more during their sabbatical.

-On sabbatical after over a decade in banking, consulting and EdTech across Beijing and London.
+3 months into her sabbatical after over a decade in banking, consulting and EdTech across Beijing and London